 Dubai has highest proportion of foreign-born residents in the world, making it an incredibly easy place to be an expat.
 Not only will you fit easily into the expat-friendly lifestyle, the chances are most of your new colleagues were also born abroad.
 Around 70% of the city’s population was born overseas and there are large groups of expats from most major countries, including a thriving British community.
 You will quickly find a friendly, sociable group of expat friends making this factor a definite entry in our top ten reasons to move to Dubai.

 Completing our top ten reasons to move to Dubai is the city’s enviably low crime rate.
 Dubai is one of the safest large cities in the world, largely due to the strictly enforced laws and well-respected police force.
 While a certain amount of street-savvy is still necessary, the streets of Dubai are on whole friendly and safe.
 Men and women can walk through any public area day or night and feel almost no risk or threat.

 While Dubai remains a devoutly Muslim country, the large number Christian, Jewish, Hindu and Buddhist residents have created an amicable, tolerant attitude to religion.
 You are free to practice any religion or none, providing you show courtesy and respect.
 For example, a bikini is perfectly acceptable beach attire, but not appropriate to wear to a mall.
 Many major religious events such as Diwali and Christmas are observed as well as Islamic celebrations such as Eid.

-If our top ten reasons to move to Dubai have made you consider life in the Emirates, check out our guide to moving to the UAE.
+If our top ten reasons to move to Dubai have made you consider life in the Emirates, check out our guide to moving to Dubai, or read more about our international removals to the UAE.